salsita/angular-training/docs/tutorial.md

 8) add `/users/:id` route, render `UsersEditComponent` on it
 9) add `routerLink` from `UsersListComponent` to `UserDetailComponent`  (`/:id`)

 Now it's possible to see detail of an user.
-Now we should allow user to edit/add new users
+We should also make `UserFormComponent` editable (+ add new users)

 10) add `/users/add` route, render `UsersEditComponent` on it
 11) update `UserFormComponent` - render `<form>` inside
     - use Angular services: `FormBuilder` ([guide](https://angular.io/guide/reactive-forms#introduction-to-formbuilder))
 12) add `saveUser()` method to `UsersApi`, that will fire HTTP POST with user data to `/users`
-13) handle form submit in `UserDetailComponent` -> save user
+13) handle form submission in `UserDetailComponent` -> save user
     - use `saveUser()` method of `UsersApi` to send changed user data to server
-    - after successful save use router to navigate back to `/users` ([API](https://angular.io/api/router/Router))
+    - after successful request, use router to navigate back to `/users` ([API](https://angular.io/api/router/Router))
     - `submit` event conflicts with DOM event, don't forget to stop its propagation

 ## Checkpoint 3 - Hello Resolver

 Let's rewrite all data fetching to resolvers! ([guide](https://angular.io/guide/router#resolve-pre-fetching-component-data))

-1) create `UsersListResolver` in `src/app/users/users-list/users-list.resolver.ts`, use `UsersApi` to load data and add this resolver to `/users` route instead of loading data in the component
+1) create `UsersListResolver` in `src/app/users/users-list/users-list.resolver.ts`
+    - user `UsersApi` to load data
+    - add this resolver to `/users` route instead of loading data in the component
+    - get data in the compoment from `ActivatedRoute`
 2) do the same with `UserResolver` in `src/app/users/user-edit/user.resolver.ts`
 3) also add `SkillsResolver` in `src/app/users/skills/skills.resolver.ts` and use it everywhere you need list of skills
-4) optimize routes configuration in `UsersModule` - skills should be loaded only once for whole app
+4) optimize routes configuration in `UsersModule` - skills should be loaded only once for the whole app

 ## Checkpoint 4 - Hello ~~Redux~~ ngrx